ayezza/topsis_profiles_selection/README.md

 This will:
 - Load profiles and activities from `data/input/`
-- Use threshold = 3.0 (configurable between 0-5)
+- Use threshold = 3.0 (configurable between 0-5) by defaut or custom values
-- Apply uniform weights to all skills
+- Apply uniform weights to all skills by default
 - Generate rankings for all activities
 - Save results to `data/output/`